-We meet at the Urban Forestry Center, Elwyn Rd., Portsmouth, unless otherwise noted.
+We meet at the Urban Forestry Center, Elwyn Rd., Portsmouth September through May, unless otherwise noted.
 We welcome guests at our meetings.

 Social time 10:00-10:30